wareya/LOH/README.md

 LOH's compressor is fast, and its decompressor is slightly slower than `unzip` and `lz4` (the commands).
 Its compression ratio is mediocre, except on uncompressed audio and images, where it outperforms codecs that don't support delta coding, and files that are overwhelmingly dominated by a single byte value, where it outperforns most codecs, including `zip` and `lz4` (the commands).

 LOH's container format design **supports multithreading** and some amount of from-the-middle decompression; files are split up into an arbitrary number of completely independent chunks (up to 4 in the reference compressor) that can be compressed and decompressed in any order (or in parallel). `loh_impl_threaded.h` implements threaded versions of the compression/decompression functions from `loh_impl.h`, and is used by `loh.c` (the example application, a CLI compression tool) if compiled with -DTHREADED.
 However, this is purely a proof of concept; it still loads the entire file to memory all at once on a single thread before compressing or decompressing it.
 This is a limitation of the example implementation, not of the format.
 The more chunks, and thus the more possible parallelism, the worst the compression.
+Also, -DTHREADED requires pthreads support.

 LOH is meant to be embedded into other applications, not used as a general purpose compression tool.
 The encoder and decoder implemented here are not streaming, but streaming encoders and decoders are possible and shouldn't be too hard to write.